Payback Is an Employment Right in Colorado

 2. Do they earn at least $50,000 per year? (“The salaried amount requirement changes each year,” she adds.)

-If both threshold questions are met, executive, administrative, professional, outside sales and computer employees do not qualify for overtime pay.
+If both threshold questions are met, executive, administrative, professional, outside salespersons, and computer employees do not qualify for overtime pay.

 In Colorado, wages can be garnished by court order on behalf of a creditor.
-In other words, an employee’s unpaid debt—child support, for example—can be paid back via some of their earned wages, which a court can order their employer to withhold.
+In other words, a Colorado employee’s unpaid debt—child support, for example—can be paid back via some of their earned wages, which a court can order their employer to withhold.

-Employers have no discretion in these matters, and a creditor can garnish 20% of an employee’s disposable earnings—“defined as whatever is left of their paycheck after taxes and health insurance costs are withheld,” Ellis says.
+Employers have no discretion in these matters, and a creditor can garnish 20 percent of an employee’s disposable earnings—“defined as whatever is left of their paycheck after taxes and health insurance costs are withheld,” Ellis says.

 Payment-related matters can get messy after someone quits or is terminated.
 “An employer must compensate an employee for all work performed,” Ellis says.
 “No matter the reason for the termination, the employer should prepare the employee’s wages for payment immediately upon termination.”